Willagee

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis shows 33 active transport stops in Willagee, all of which are bus stops.
-These stops are serviced by three individual routes, collectively providing 496 weekly passenger trips.
+Public transport analysis reveals 33 active transport stops operating within Willagee, comprising a mix of buses.
+These stops are serviced by 3 individual routes, collectively providing 496 weekly passenger trips.
 Transport accessibility is rated as excellent, with residents typically located 159 meters from the nearest transport stop.
-As a primarily residential area, most residents commute outward.
-Car remains the dominant mode of transport at 83%, with 8% using the train.
-Vehicle ownership averages 1.3 per dwelling, below the regional average.
+As a primarily residential area, most residents commute outward; the car remains the dominant mode at 83%, with 8% by train.
+Vehicle ownership averages 1.3 per dwelling, which is below the regional average.
+A relatively low 8.3% of residents work from home (2021 Census; may reflect COVID-19 conditions).

 Frequently Asked Questions - Transport